nick-brown/ruby-interview-questions/README.md

 #<img src="img/ruby_interview_questions_logo.png"> Ruby Interview Questions

-These questions may be useful in judging a developers's experience and understanding of the Ruby language.
-A significant amount of discretion should be used when using programming-language specific questions such as these since the memorizaton of core objects and methods is not necessarily indicative of a good programmer.
+These questions may be useful in gauging a developer's understanding of the Ruby language.
+A significant amount of discretion should be used when using programming-language specific questions such as these since the memorizaton of core objects and methods is not necessarily indicative of programming ability.
 Most of the questions here are focused on Ruby's behavior for that reason.
-With that in mind, an experienced Ruby developer should be able to answer the bulk of the easiest and intermediate questions.
+With that in mind, an experienced Ruby developer should be able to elaborate on the bulk of the easiest and intermediate questions.

-#### Organization

-The questions are listed in ascending order by their general difficulty within each section category.
-Remember that the perceived difficulty of these questions is highly subjective.
-Comprehensive answers are also provided for the understanding and convenience of the reader.

-#### Syntax

-Standard Ruby documentation syntax is used. `::` is used to signify access to constants and class methods while `#` is used to signify access to instance methods.

 #### Contributing